 These muscle groups often bear the brunt of physical exertion and are prone to soreness, making them prime candidates for massage gun therapy.
 Additionally, addressing the upper body, particularly the shoulders, neck, and upper back, can relieve tension that accumulates from poor posture or stress, facilitating improved mobility and comfort.

 Incorporating a comprehensive approach allows for attention to areas that may not initially seem problematic.
-For example, targeting the calves can enhance lower leg circulation and reduce the risk of injury.
+For example, targeting calves can enhance lower-leg circulation and reduce the risk of injury.
 Similarly, engaging with the forearms and wrists can benefit those with repetitive strain from activities such as typing or weightlifting.
 By systematically addressing these muscle groups, you can promote effective recovery, enhance overall performance, and maintain a well-balanced muscular system.

 - Upper back for tension relief